ex2uply/SpringBootLoginAPI/README.md

     cd spring-boot-user-authentication-registration
     ```

-2. Build the project using Maven:
+2. Build the project with Maven:
     ```
     mvn clean install
     ```